mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 This is the second half of my article about how to communicate well and avoid pitfalls in code reviews.
 In this half, I focus on techniques to bring your code review to a successful close while avoiding ugly conflict.

 I've laid some groundwork in [part one](/human-code-reviews-1/), so I recommend starting there.
-If you're impatient, here's the short version: a good code reviewer not only finds bugs but communicates their critiques with purpose to get the best results from their teammate (todo: rewrite).
+If you're impatient, here's the short version: a good code reviewer not only finds bugs but conscienciously crafts their critiques to help their teammates improve.

 # My worst code review

 The worst code review of my life was for a former teammate I'll call Mallory.
 She started at the company several years before I joined, but had only recently transferred to my team.
-Her first assignment was to add a feature to a data pipeline that I maintained.

 ### The review

 When Mallory sent me her first changelist for review, the code was a bit rough.
-She had never written Python before, and she was building on top of a klunky legacy system.
+She had never written Python before, and she was building on top of a klunky, legacy system that I maintained.

 I dutifully recorded all of the issues I found, 59 in total.
 According to the code review literature I've [discussed previously](/human-code-reviews-1/), I had done a great job.
 I found SO many mistakes, therefore I must be a good reviewer.

 A few days later, Mallory sent me the updated changelist and her responses to my notes.
-She had fixed the simple issues: typos, renaming variables, etc. But she refused to address higher-level notes, such as my observation that her code had undefined behavior for malformed input or that one of her functions went six levels deep in control-flow nesting.
+She had fixed the simple issues: typos, renaming variables, etc. But she refused to address higher-level problems, such as the fact that her code had undefined behavior for malformed input or that one of her functions nested control-flow structues six layers deep.
 Instead, she explained dismissively that these issues were not worth the engineering time to fix.

 I sent a new round of notes, angry and frustrated.
 My tone was professional, but meandering into the realm of passive-aggressive.
 "Can you explain *why* we want undefined behavior for malformed input?"
 As you might guess, Mallory's replies became even more obstinate.